ducalex/retro-go/NETPLAY.md

 # ROM exchange

-Description of how netplay will upload a ROM with a peer's RAM or SD Card in order to netplay.
+Description of how netplay will upload a ROM to a peer's RAM or SD Card in order to netplay.

 # Forced synchronization